-And - if we're going to build - let's build it green.
+And if we're going to build, let's build it green.

-Let's build to protect ourselves from rising sea levels...
-Let's build to protect ourselves from extreme weather...
-Let's build to protect ourselves from the horrific wildfires ravaging our state even as I stand here speaking to you.
+Let's build to protect ourselves from rising sea levels.

+Let's build to protect ourselves from extreme weather.

+Let's build to protect ourselves from horrific wildfires that ravage our state each year.
+Green bonds have the awesome potential to open doors and unlocks billions in new capital, so they are more important today than the bonds that built the Golden Gate Bridge more than 80 years ago.

+Let's think more expansively once again; like we did 80 years ago.

-Eighty years ago we Californians built a bridge that linked two land masses.
-Today, we are all about building a new kind of bridge - one that draws on the green financing power of the markets and investors like yourselves - to help every man, woman and child cross over to a greener, healthier, more sustainable future.
+Only instead of building a bridge from one end of a bay to another, let's build a bridge to future that draws on the green financing power of the markets and investors like yourselves - to help every man, woman, and child cross over to a greener, healthier, and more sustainable future.